Super Rules and Rates From 1 July 2026: What Changes in 2026-27

 Transfer balance cap: $2.1 million

-The general transfer balance cap limits how much super can support a retirement-phase pension where earnings are tax-free in the fund.
+The general transfer balance cap limits how much super can sit in retirement-phase pension where earnings are tax-free in the fund.
 From 1 July 2026 it rises to $2.1 million.
-Your personal cap depends on when you first entered retirement phase and how much proportional indexation the ATO has credited to your transfer balance account.
-Someone who used the full $1.7 million cap in 2022-23 does not automatically receive the entire accumulated indexation to $2.1 million in one step.
+Your personal cap is a separate ATO ledger.
+It tracks when you first entered retirement phase and how much proportional indexation has been credited since.
+Someone who used the full $1.7 million cap in 2022-23 does not inherit the full march to $2.1 million overnight; indexation accrues in proportion, and the maths annoys people who assumed "general cap went up" equals "mine went up by the same amount".

 Advanced Calculator showing retirement modelling with 2026-27 contribution caps and transfer balance cap settings